List of Jurassic Park (franchise) characters: Karen and Scott Mitchell

 Karen and Scott Mitchell are Claire Dearing's sister and brother-in-law, respectively.
 They are the parents of Zach and Gray, and are going through a divorce while the boys are on a vacation at Jurassic World.
 Karen is upset when she learns her sister is working rather than spending time with the boys.
 She also tries to persuade Claire to start a family of her own.
 At the end of the film, Karen and Scott are shown holding hands, implying that they have reconciled, and are relieved to reunite with their sons.

-Buckley said at one point, he was to reprise his role for Jurassic World Dominion, but the part was removed during script rewrites.
+Buckley at one point, was set to reprise his role for Jurassic World Dominion, but his role was removed during script rewrites.